seeu-inspace/easyg/README.md

-previous                                 switch us back to the previously selected module services                                 display the metasploit database logs; -p: filter by port number; -s: service name; -h: help command hosts                                    show discovered hosts db_nmap 10.11.0.15 -A -Pn                performing a Nmap scan from within Metasploit workspace                                list workspaces; -a: add a workspace, -d: delete a workspace sessions -l                              list all sessions; -i: to interact with a session transport list                           list the currently available transports for the meterpreter connection
+previous                                 switch us back to the previously selected module services                                 display the metasploit database logs; -p: filter by port number; -s: service name; -h: help command hosts                                    show discovered hosts db_nmap <IP> -A -Pn                      performing a Nmap scan from within Metasploit workspace                                list workspaces; -a: add a workspace, -d: delete a workspace sessions -l                              list all sessions; -i: to interact with a session transport list                           list the currently available transports for the meterpreter connection